 Womble Bond Dickinson’s US IP Litigation team helps clients protect and defend their important business interests.
 We represent companies in asserting claims against infringers and also in defending against claims of infringement.
 Our broad litigation experience includes assertions of patent infringement, copyright infringement, trademark infringement, misappropriation of trade secrets, and related antitrust or unfair competition claims.

-Our IP Litigation team is comprised of 28 attorneys who have a full-time IP litigation practice.
+Our IP Litigation team is comprised of more than 40 attorneys who have a full-time IP litigation practice.
 This litigation team is situated within Womble’s broad-based Intellectual Property practice, which includes nearly 120 attorneys and 10 patent agents and technical advisors.
 Our professionals have deep experience in the electrical, chemical, pharmaceutical, computer software, mechanical and electromechanical arts.
 More than 100 are USPTO registered practitioners (including attorneys and agents).

 Our attorneys handle complex intellectual property cases in state and federal courts throughout the country.
 From 2014-2019, Womble attorneys have handled over 400 intellectual property cases in 45 federal district courts.
 Our team is comprised of trial-tested litigators, including many with first chair experience in high profile cases.
 We have handled multiple appeals before the U.S. Court of Appeals for the Federal Circuit, other state and federal appellate courts, and the Supreme Court of the United States.
 Our attorneys also have litigated before administrative agencies, including the U.S. Patent and Trademark Office (USPTO) and the U.S. International Trade Commission (ITC).